juliorodrigues07/parallel_primes/README.md

 ## Time graphics

-Inside _plotting_ directory, you can generate the time graphics present in this works report by running the following commmand:
+Inside _plotting_ directory, you can generate the time graphics presented in this works report by running the following commmand:

     python3 times.py

+Also, you can generate the graphics that compares execution time between the two libraries (OpenMP and Open MPI) with shared and distributed memory, just by running the following commmand:

+    python3 benchmark.py